 Spend Time Together

-Although having a conversation with a dementia patient can be frustrating at best and gut-wrenching at worst, treat your senior parent or loved one with kindness, gentleness, and compassion.
+Although having a conversation with a dementia patient can be frustrating at times, treat your senior parent or loved one with kindness, gentleness, and compassion.

 These precious moments together will strengthen your bond and could improve your loved one’s health as well.